sun-yixiao/sun-yixiao.github.io/research.md

 **Yixiao Sun**, & Zhenfeng Zhou.
 (2024).
 Building Identity Through Narratives: Who Voices Dissent Within the Party?.
 Paper to be presented at _the 107th Annual Association for Education in Journalism and Mass Communication Conference (AEJMC)_, Philadelphia, PA.

 **Yixiao Sun**, & Zhihao Ma\*.
 (2024).
 Authoritarians in Response to Societal Crises: Reciprocal Dynamics of Right-Wing Authoritarianism, COVID-19 Fear and Prevention Belief.
 Poster to be presented at _the 107th Annual Association for Education in Journalism and Mass Communication Conference (AEJMC)_, Philadelphia, PA.

+**Yixiao Sun**, Yunjie Fei, & Chunyan Yu.
+(2024).
+Resource Exchange, Perceived Social Support, Companionship and Intimacy: Characterizing the Social Relationship Between Users and ChatGPT.
+Paper to be presented at _the 107th Annual Association for Education in Journalism and Mass Communication Conference (AEJMC)_, Philadelphia, PA.

 **Yixiao Sun**, Xue-Fei Yan, Yaotian Zhang, Zhicong Chen\*, & Cheng-Jun Wang\*.
 (2023).
 From Imperialism to Cultural Imperialism: Localized Versus Globalized Advertisements of Imported Commodities in China (1932–1937).
 Paper Presented at _the 73rd Annual International Communication Association Conference (ICA)_, Toronto, Canada.